Engineer based in Royal Leamington Spa.

 }

-For my final individual university project, I developed a bespoke visual scripting solution for implementing card effects in digital card games.
+Driven by inconsistent card wording in HearthStone, I developed a bespoke visual scripting solution for implementing card effects in digital card games.
 This included developing a custom node editor using Unity's GraphView package and UI Builder, as well as the logic to interpret the graphs and execute effects in-game with events.

 public void Populate(CardEffectTree effectTree)